aldolat/private-content/readme.txt

 == Changelog ==

+= 2.5 =

+* NEW: Added ability to use "span" as a container.
+* FIX: Removed shortcode execution in feed.

 = 2.4 =

 * NEW: now it's possible to use a `div` container instead of `p`, thanks to a pull request of Matt.